 “I won’t leave any section of Nigeria behind”- President-Elect Buhari promises

-President-elect Muhammadu Buhari says his second administration will be fair to everyone and
+President-elect Muhammadu Buhari says his second administration will be fair to everyone and guarrantee that no section or group is left behind in its programmes.

-In his acceptance speech on Wednesday evening at the All Progressives Congress (APC) headquarters in Abuja, he
+In his acceptance speech on Wednesday evening at the All Progressives Congress (APC) headquarters in Abuja, he re-iterated his committment to an inclusive government.

 Recall that president was re-elected after defeating his main opponent Atiku Abubakar of the Peoples Democratic Party (PDP) with over three million votes.